SmartMiniFactory/opti-sort/README.md

 2. Copy elsewhere ids-software-suite-win-full-4.94.2-64.zip folder, extract, and install it: select **USB and GigE** options
 3. Copy elsewhere the ids-peak-win-standard-setup-64-2.14.0.0.zip folder, extract, and install it: install **transport layer** (required to access UI camera models)

+### Install Python Dependancies
+As soon as you open Pycharm, you will need to navigate to where you saved your clone of this directory and open the "python" folder as project.
+Pycharm will detect the "requirements.txt" file and ask to install dependancies for you.

 ## License